SaltanatDilshat/cypress-demo/README.md

 ## Project Set-up

-Please clone this project and run the following command
+Please clone this project and run the following command on the root directory of the project

 ```shell
 npm install